 At University of Dayton School of Law, we believe a well-rounded and diverse student body contributes to an exciting, educational and dynamic law school experience.
-When considering candidates for the Online Hybrid Juris Doctor (JD) program, our admissions committee evaluates more than just your LSAT score and GPA.
+When considering candidates for the Online Hybrid Juris Doctor (J.D.) program, our admissions committee evaluates more than just your standardized test scores and GPA.
 We also consider:

 Life experiences and the ability to overcome hardships

 We are now accepting applications for our fall 2019 cohort.
 Our admissions committee reviews applications on a rolling basis and usually notifies applicants of a decision within two to six weeks of submission.

 Online application opens for fall 2019 cohort

 Early action application deadline for fall 2019 cohort

 Early priority application deadline for fall 2019 cohort

 March 1, 2019